craftyme/draftpen/README.md

 # Draftpen

-Draftpen is a browser-based tool for creating and editing professional-quality visual assets, focusing on screenshot beautification, code snippets, tweet captures, and LinkedIn carousels.
+Draftpen is a visual editor for creating and editing professional-quality visual assets, focusing on screenshot beautification, code snippets, tweet captures, and LinkedIn carousels.

 ## Features